Hardware-Tailored Diagonalization Circuits: Results

-\emph{Constructing HT Circuits}. \ We have reduced the task of constructing a HT graph-based diagonalization circuit to the problem of solving Eq.~\eqref{eq:linear_condition_A} for a subgraph $\Gamma\subset \Gamma_\mathrm{con}$ and a symplectic, invertible matrix~$A$ whose blocks in Eq.~\eqref{eq:block_structure} are diagonal.
-In our case, it is sufficient that $A$ is invertible because every $A_i\in\GL(\FF_2^2)$, which represents $U_i$ in $U=U_1\otimes \ldots \otimes U_n$, is necessarily also symplectic (see Tab.~\ref{tab:clifford_signs}).
-Because $a = 1$ is the only non-zero element $a \in \FF_2$ and $\det(A) = \prod_{i=1}^n \det(A_i)$, the invertibility of $A$ is equivalent to $\det(A_1)=\ldots = \det(A_n)=1$.
-These $n$ quadratic constraints make solving Eq.~\eqref{eq:linear_condition_A} difficult.
+We have reduced the task of constructing HT diagonalization circuits to the problem of solving Eq.~\eqref{eq:linear_condition_A} for a subgraph $\Gamma\subset \Gamma_\mathrm{con}$ and a symplectic, invertible matrix~$A$ whose blocks in Eq.~\eqref{eq:block_structure} are diagonal.
+In our case, it is sufficient that $A$ is invertible because every invertible matrix $A_i\in \FF_2^{2\times 2}$, which represents $U_i$ in $U=U_1\otimes \ldots \otimes U_n$, is necessarily also symplectic, see Tab.~\ref{tab:clifford_signs}.
+Because of $\det(A) = \prod_{i=1}^n \det(A_i)$ and $\FF_2=\{0,1\}$, the invertibility of $A$ is equivalent to $\det(A_1)=\ldots = \det(A_n)=1$.
+As we will show soon in Eq.~\eqref{eq:Q_definition}, for a fixed graph $\Gamma$, it is possible to rewrite these determinants as quadratic forms

-For the case of a fixed graph $\Gamma$, we restate Eq.~\eqref{eq:linear_condition_A} as the feasibility problem of a \emph{mixed integer quadratically constrained program} (MIQCP), which can be tackled by numerical optimizers.
-Furthermore, we devise an exact, algebraic solver that never fails to find a solution $A$ if one exists; it does so by solving up to $6^k$ linear systems of size $4k\times d$ via Gaussian elimination over $\FF_2$, where both $4k$ and $d$ are upper-bounded by $4n$.
-If no solution to Eq.~\eqref{eq:linear_condition_A} exists, an efficient test can sometimes verify this; in the worst case, our exact, algebraic solver has to pass through all $6^k$ iterations.
-If a solution does exist, it finishes after having found a solution to any such linear system, as this immediately yields a solution $A$ (for details on our solvers for Eq.~\eqref{eq:linear_condition_A}, see SM~\cite[\ref{app:clifford_construction}]{supplementary_material}).

-By iterating through all $2^e$ subgraphs $\Gamma \subset \Gamma_\text{con}$, where $e\le \binom{n}{2}$ is the number of edges in $\Gamma_\text{con}$, and applying our exact solver for Eq.~\eqref{eq:linear_condition_A}, we can conclusively answer the question whether or not a graph-based diagonalization circuit for a given set of Pauli operators exists.
-Therefore, establishing \emph{non-existence} has, in the worst case, runtime $f(n)=\mathcal{O}(2^e n^2 6^n)$, which is only feasible for small problem sizes.
-In practice, however, we are interested in the opposite case of constructively establishing the \emph{existence} of graph-based diagonalization circuits.
-We find that the following efficient modification of our algorithm succeeds at this task with a sufficiently high probability: instead of iterating through all $2^e$ subgraphs, we restrict upfront to a polynomial number of subgraphs, e.g., to a random subset.
-Similarly, we replace our exact, algebraic solver by a restricted one that only probes a polynomial number of linear systems (see SM~\cite[\ref{app:cutoff}]{supplementary_material}).